 - You do not need to attend a training course on cultural capital.

 - Ofsted does not want to see a poster up in your setting labelled cultural capital.

-- You do not have to start taking childminded children to the opera.
+- You do not have to start taking childminded children to the opera!

+Cultural capital is defined in the EYFS framework as ‘the essential knowledge that children need to be educated citizens’ and what is necessary to ‘prepare them for future success’.
 Some children arrive at your setting with different experiences than others.
 The experiences they arrive with are their ‘cultural capital’.
 All children have SOME cultural capital when they arrive with you at your setting.
-But for some, this cultural capital is not enough to narrow the gap and get them ready for school.
+But for some, this cultural capital is not enough to narrow the gap and get them ready for school (and for life!).
 The curriculum you plan for that unique child can make all the difference to his or her future.

 - Do starting points observations on all new children across all the learning and development areas and the COEL.
 This will show you the child’s strengths and areas of weaknesses.

-- After you’ve been doing your plans for a while, check that your plans are having an effect.
+- Follow through on your plans.
+(This is your ‘implementation’ stage.)
+After you’ve been doing your plans for a while, check that your plans are having an effect.
 (What has been their ‘impact’?)
 Has the child started to catch up?
 Have you broadened their cultural capital from when they started with you?

 One way of making sure children are exposed to plenty of new ideas and concepts is by planning around themes.
 Childminding Best Practice Club members receive a monthly ‘toolkit’ containing loads of planning, crafts, activities and colouring sheets all around a different theme each month.
-To find out more the information page here:
+To find out more see the information page here: